aws-samples/amazon-ivs-dvr-web-demo/README.md

    The script will give you 2 important pieces of information:

-   - `VODRenditionPlaylistStack.ingestServer`, the ingest server address to use in your broadcasting software ([learn how to stream to Amazon IVS](https://aws.amazon.com/blogs/media/setting-up-for-streaming-with-amazon-ivs/))
+   - `DVRdemoStack.ingestServer`, the ingest server address to use in your broadcasting software ([learn how to stream to Amazon IVS](https://aws.amazon.com/blogs/media/setting-up-for-streaming-with-amazon-ivs/))
-   - `VODRenditionPlaylistStack.streamKey`, the stream key for your newly created Amazon IVS channel
+   - `DVRdemoStack.streamKey`, the stream key for your newly created Amazon IVS channel
      <br/>

    At this point, you may configure your broadcasting software and begin streaming before moving on to the next step.